Sixteen Strategies for Combating Rumination

 So how do you substitute one thought for another?

-2) Repeat the serenity prayer by Niebuhr: God grant me the serenity to accept the things I cannot change; change the things I can and wisdom to know the difference."
+- Repeat the Serenity Prayer by Niebuhr: "God, grant me the serenity to accept the things I cannot change; change the things I can and wisdom to know the difference."

-7) Listen to music that has meaning for you or provides comfort, from your childhood or current times.
+- Listen to music that has meaning for you or provides comfort, from your childhood or current times.
 Get swept up.
-Sing, dance or clean the car with the radio blasting Rolling Stones.
+Sing, dance, or clean the car with the radio blasting Rolling Stones.
 Whatever.

-8) Listen to radio programs that tells compelling stories about people who have undergone unusual struggles and triumphs.
+- Listen to radio programs that tell compelling stories about people who have undergone unusual struggles and triumphs.
 Watch a comedy channel.

-12) Say, “Don’t think, don’t think, don’t think…” and then DO something: cook, scrub, fix, run, go somewhere and be around other people.
+- Say, “Don’t think, don’t think, don’t think…” and then do something: cook, scrub, fix, run, go somewhere and be around other people.
 Do a small project.

-16) Don’t hang out with a demon filled head.
+- Don’t hang out with a demon-filled head.